 A deeply researched, muscular work from Tommy Murphy (Mark Colvin’s Kidney, Holding the Man), Packer & Sons puts on stage the men who have loomed large over Sydney for nearly 100 years.

-Plotted around the transitions of power from father to son over four generations, this is a play about power and what it does to the men who wield it.
+Plotted around the transitions of power from father to son over three generations, this is a play about power and what it does to the men who wield it.

 Tommy writes real life like nobody else – complex dramatic portraits, a pitchperfect sense of the public interest in the private life.
 In other words, no one is better suited to write about the Packer line.
 This is about power in Sydney, and it’s about the age-old matter of what is passed on from fathers to sons.
 Robust and brilliant.

 Supported by Australian Writers’ Guild’s David Williamson Prize